-In our hot Perth climate, this is an aspect which is worth taking into consideration when you are choosing the ratio of hard to softscaping in your design.
+In our hot Perth climate, this is an aspect that is worth taking into consideration when you are choosing the ratio of hard to softscaping in your design.

 Hardscaping is typically installed in the early stages of landscaping, although many hardscape elements can be added at any time.
-These elements will cost considerably more than the cost to establish a lawn and, depending on your plant selection, garden beds.
+These elements will cost considerably more than the cost to establish a lawn and, depending on your plant selection and garden beds.

 Many elements of hardscapes, such as ponds, pools or decks, require a professional’s knowledge and experience for proper installation.
 Hiring a professional adds to the overall expense of hardscaping.